bobbyiliev/101-linux-commands-ebook/ebook/en/content/027-the-whoami-command.md

 # The  `whoami` command
 ---
-The whoami command displays the username of the current effective user.
-In other words it just prints the username of the currently logged in user when executed.
+The `whoami` command displays the username of the current effective user.
+In other words it just prints the username of the currently logged-in user when executed.

 To display your effective user id just type `whoami` in your terminal: